marxin/texi2rst-generated/sphinx/gccint/testsuites/support-for-testing-profile-directed-optimizations.rst

-To check that the optimization actually generated better code, a test can be built and run a third time with normal optimizations to verify that the performance is better with the profile-directed optimizations.  profopt.exp has the beginnings of this kind of support.
+To check that the optimization actually generated better code, a test can be built and run a third time with normal optimizations to verify that the performance is better with the profile-directed optimizations.  :samp:`profopt.exp` has the beginnings of this kind of support.

-profopt.exp provides generic support for profile-directed optimizations.
+:samp:`profopt.exp` provides generic support for profile-directed optimizations.
 Each set of tests that uses it provides information about a specific optimization: